iainctduncan/scheme-for-max/README.md

 or workarounds that could be added here.

 ## Building from Source
 You will need the Max SDK and some understanding of how to build Max externals.
 The S7 sources are included here.
-A more detailed page on building from source will be up soon.
-In the meantime, ask on the Google Group for help if you want to get it building.
-If you are a windows developer, we need your help! :-)
+Details on building from source are in the narrative docs.

 ## License:
 As S7 Scheme, and TinyScheme on which it is based, are BSD licensed, this is too.